The following sections will walk you through a brief introduction to using a custom app on the Nextmv Platform. You will:

 For Python users, you may use the load_local

-function from the Nextmv Python SDK; however, it is not required.
+function from the Nextmv Python SDK.
 If you are loading multiple CSVs from the input folder, your code might look like this:

 Note, you may choose to expose configuration of your model via CLI flags.
 For Python users, you may optionally use the Options